JosephineQiu/ISQA8086-Team1/AudienceProfile.md

 ## Business model
 "Businees model being a  design for successful operation of a business and specification describing how an organization fulfills its purpose", LLNF being a Non-profit Organization, its major source of revenue is contributions from different fund raisers and dividends.
 LLNF strive to acquire more land to direct surroundings to prosper and motives of conservation and therefore earns no profit using land as an asset.
 Notable expenses include charitable disbursements and compensation of officers.
 (Rouse, M., Rouse, M., & Rouse, M. (n.d.))
 (Tigas, M., Wei, S., Schwencke, K., & Glassford, A. (2013, May 9))

+## Summary
+The analysis that we conduct on the temperature and plants will benefit LLNF in terms of education and long-term management of the plants.
+By identifying the patterns of temperature changs and the corresponding influences of them on the phenophase of the plants, we hope that our audience will gain some ideas on their future strategies on plant management and planning.

 # References
 * Linda Loring Nature Foundation Mission. (n.d.).
 Linda Loring Nature Foundation.
 Retrieved from https://llnf.org/mission